30 Healthy Snacks for Gestational Diabetes

 20. Wholegrain rice thins with cottage cheese

-Keep a bag of wholegrain rice thins in your cupboard to pair with toppings such as cottage cheese or nut butter for quick and easy snacks.
+Keep a bag of wholegrain rice thins in your pantry to pair with toppings such as cottage cheese or nut butter for quick and easy snacks.

 Once again, go for store-bought cottage cheese which is pasteurised and sealed, then store it in the fridge and eat it within 2 days of opening.